imandra-ai/imandra-docs/notebooks-src/PythonAPI.md

 The term Region Decomposition refers to a (geometrically inspired) "slicing" of an algorithm’s state-space into distinct regions where the behavior of the algorithm is invariant, i.e., where it behaves "the same."
 Each "slice" or region of the state-space describes a family of inputs and the output of the algorithm upon them, both of which may be symbolic and represent (potentially infinitely) many concrete instances.

-The `session.decompose(...)` method allows you to run perform the Region Decomposition given the function name:
+The `session.decompose(...)` method allows you to perform the Region Decomposition given the function name:

 ```